front-end-foundations/session1/readme.md

 ### The Box Model

-Block elements are interpreted as a box by the browser.
+Block elements are interpreted as a box in the browser.
 Boxes have other characteristics such as padding, borders and margins.
 Taken together these elements form the box model.
 You can view this in the inspector.

-* Try: adding a 3em margin to the em tag with and w/o display: block
+* Try: adding a 3em margin to the em tag with and without `display: block` and `display: inline-block`

 Let's add padding, border and override the margins.